Orbit Closures and Invariants: Preparatory Results

 Because $\nu_X$ is finite and birational, the map $\phi\circ\nu_X\colon \widetilde{X}\ra Y$ satisfies the hypotheses of the proposition.
 Hence $\phi\circ\nu_X$ is injective.
 This forces $\nu_X$ to be injective also.
 But $\nu_X$ is also surjective, and we are done. \end{proof}

 We need some further results about the behaviour of affine $G$-varieties under normalization.
-If $X$ is a $G$-variety then $\widetilde{X}$ inherits a unique structure of a $G$-variety such that $\nu_X$ is $G$-equivariant (cf.\ \cite[Sec.\ 3]{BaRi}).
+If $X$ is an affine $G$-variety then $\widetilde{X}$ inherits a unique structure of a $G$-variety such that $\nu_X$ is $G$-equivariant (cf.\ \cite[Sec.\ 3]{BaRi}).
 This gives a map of quotients $(\nu_X)_G\colon \widetilde{X}/G \to X/G$.